TrEE-TIMC/compbio/scripts/README.md

 The script `convert_bibtex_to_md.py` takes as input a bibtex file and outputs in a directory a markdown file per publication formatted as required by our website.
+It solely requires the python package `bibtextparser`, which can be installed via anaconda with `conda install -c conda-forge bibtexparser`.
+You can then use this script as following:

 ```bash
 python convert_bibtex_to_md.py filename.bib results/